-4. Additional factorsSelect any which apply to the person if applicable
+4. Select any which apply to the person if applicab le.

 Access to weapons Adolescence or period of transition

 Adverse childhood experiences Disability

 Domestic abuse Extremist material

 Family breakdown Family dispute

 Financial problems Gang or group membership

 History of violence Homelessness

 Illness Learning disability

 Links to criminality Loss or bereavement

 Mental health Neurodiversity

 Physical/emotional abuse Sexual abuse

-So called honour-based violence Socially excluded
+So Called honour-based violence Socially excluded

 Thoughts of suicide/self-harm Trauma from conflict

 Unemployment Victim of abuse

 Victim of crime Victim of hate crime

 Other

-which beh nore detail on all the factors selected above on aviour categories are relevant, provide any descriptions sheets to the form.
+no elevant, p ve or describe a factor not listed.
+If you are provide any details you can.
+If you require